FREQUENTLY ASKED QUESTIONS

 6. I have learnt the Level 1 from other schools, such as the Singapore Association for the Deaf.
 Can I take the Basic Communication Level 2 instead?

-Please note that we have our own curriculum that may be different from other schools.
-However, this may be on a case-by-case basis.
-You can drop us an email for further discussion.
+Please note that we have our own curriculum that may be different from other training centres/schools.
+However, you are strongly encouraged to go for our SgSL 101 Course (at the beginner level).
+This may be on a case-by-case basis.
+You can drop us an email for a further discussion.

 7. Where are your workshops and courses conducted?

 We do not have a physical/permanent location.
-We rent classrooms at Blk 261, Waterloo Street, Level 4.
+Once the application quota is met, we rent classrooms at Blk 261, Waterloo Street, Level 4 for our courses.
 The nearest MRT is Bras Basah MRT (Exit A).
+The maximum class size is 12.

 8. Can I pay cash on the first lesson?